BeSmarterWithData/ImpactIQ-Local/README.md

 ### Key Features:
 - **Impact Analysis**: Fully understand the downstream impact of data model changes, ensuring you don’t accidentally break visuals or dashboards—especially when reports connected to a model span multiple workspaces.
+- **Used and Unused Objects**: Identify which tables, columns, and measures are actively used and where.
+Equally as important, see what isn't used and can be safely removed from your model to save space and complexity.
 - **User-Friendly Output**: Results are presented in a Power BI model, making them easy to explore, analyze, and share with your team.

      .